RainbowMarks/rainbowmarks.github.io/_posts/2023-11-06-leprechaun-lashout.md

   - image_path: /img/posts/2023/Hockey/LeprechaunLashout/LeprechaunLashout-12.jpg
     image-caption: 2023 Leprechaun Lashout Photos
     image-copyright: Copyright 2023 RainbowMarks.com
+description: "Follow the Chesterfield Falcons 10U-A1 team's journey in the prestigious Leprechaun Lashout tournament at Notre Dame, game by game."
 ---
 The Chesterfield Falcons 10U-A1 team showcased their talent and determination at the prestigious Leprechaun Lashout tournament held at the iconic Notre Dame University.
 Here’s a recap of their journey game by game:

 ## Game 1: Chesterfield Falcons vs. Chicago Flames